tiffanimarlowe/project_template/README.md

 For more information on the Matrice 600 drone technical specs, see: https://www.dji.com/matrice600

+To further validate our simulation and provide more realistic data in terms of package weight, size and delivery time, we completed a survey that compared 10 Amazon orders from 4 individuals.
+In doing so, we concluded that the average package size for delivery is about 10x5x8 inches in length (min size: 5x5x5, max size: 17x10x11) for packages that weighed 4lbs or less.
+Average delivery time was 2.0 days.
+We focused on packages of this weight to replicate the simulated drone max weight of 4lbs.
+For the purpose of the simulation, everything above this weight limited will not be offered for “Air Delivery”.

+Gathered from the Matrice 600 spec data and package survey data, we have compiled a list of prerequisites and assumptions that apply to the AnyLogic simulation.
+They are defined below.

 #### Prerequisites taken from the documentation and flight experience